 Number of repetitions

 Similar effects can be achieved by changing the number of repetitions in the approach.
-A higher number of reps with a lower weight helps to improve stamina and burn more calories, whereas a large weight and low repetition rate have an effect on the increase in strength.
+A higher number of reps with a lower weight helps to improve stamina and burn more calories, whereas a large weight and low repetition rate have a Swiss Ball Exercises effect on the increase in strength.

 Duration of rest